gandlafbtc/svelte-lntip-wc/README.md

 This is a web-component based on [sinedied/svelte-web-components-template](https://github.com/sinedied/svelte-web-components-template).
 It allows everyone to include a lightning tip widget on their website.

-If you are building a page with svelte, the same (but better) is available as a [svelte component](https://github.com/gandlafbtc/)

 ## Building the library